 - 6 slices bacon, cooked and cut into small pieces

-- 3 tbsp minced red onion
+- 3 tablespoon minced red onion

 - Set up your charcoal for indirect heat.